-I've been at SJSU for 7 years and am working to make San Jose State and Santa Clara County the healthiest in the region!
-In addition to teaching, I have conducted research in the area of environmental correlates of obesity, nutrition labeling, portion sizes, community nutrition and nutrition education.
+This is my 12th year as a professor at SJSU.
+I continue to strive, through my work at the university and in the community, to make San Jose State and Santa Clara County the healthiest in the region!
+In addition to teaching, I have conducted research on environmental correlates of obesity, nutrition labeling, portion size, food insecurity, community nutrition and nutrition education.
 Please see the link at the top of the page for a list of my publications.

 My goal is to make San Jose State a "healthy" campus.
 With funding from Kaiser Permanente, I started the Spartan Smart Cart and a CSA program on campus.
 For more information about the CSA program (or to join) please see JP Organics website.

-Marjorie Freedman, MS, PhD, has received tenure and promotion to Associate Professor at San Jose State University.
-She received her degrees from UC Davis, and has worked in the field of nutrition for over 25 years.
-Prior to coming to SJSU, Dr. Freedman had experience working in the food industry, for a non-profit educational company, as a nutrition consultant for private organizations and individuals.
+Marjorie Freedman, MS, PhD, is a Professor at San Jose State University.
+She received her degrees from UC Davis, and has worked in the field of nutrition for over 30 years.
+Prior to coming to SJSU, Dr. Freedman worked in the food industry, for a non-profit educational company, and as a nutrition consultant for private businesses, lawfirms, and individuals.